voidfemme/chatbot_library/README.md

 ## License

-This chatbot library is released under the MIT License.
+This chatbot library is released under the GPL-3.0 License.
 See the LICENSE file for details.